shaktsin/shaktsin.github.io/_posts/2025-06-19-writing-gpt-in-c.md

 title: "Deconstruction Series #1: Rebuilding GPT-2 in Pure C"
 date: 2025-06-19
 description: "We tear down GPT-2 and rebuild it in C — no Python, just bare metal, pain, and performance."
+math: true
 ---

-Welcome to the **GPT-2 Deconstruction Series**, where we unravel OpenAI’s GPT-2 architecture from scratch — **no Python, no PyTorch, no dependencies**.
-Just raw logic, low-level memory management, and the elegance of C.
+Welcome to the **GPT-2 Deconstruction Series** — a deep dive into how GPT-2 really works, built from the ground up in pure C. No Python.
+No PyTorch.
+No magic.
+Just raw logic, memory management, and the beauty (and pain) of doing everything yourself.

+Whether you're here to learn how transformers tick, or just enjoy bending C to your will, this is your guide to building GPT-2 step by step — from tokenization to text generation.

+**Check Out the GPT-2 C Implementation**: [gpt2.c](https://github.com/shaktsin/gpt2.c)

 <!--more-->